15.3 C

 Online sales surge

 You can’t shop in stores that aren’t open.
-As if the world of e-commerce needed any more encouragement in its progress to be come the top shopping format, the complete shutdown of brick and mortar retail this past month, and the intermittent restrictions placed on it throughout the year, means online sales will unsurprisingly dominate this year’s Christmas shopping.
+As if the world of e-commerce needed any more encouragement in its progress to become the top shopping format, the complete shutdown of brick-and-mortar retail this past month.
+The intermittent restrictions placed on it throughout the year mean online sales will unsurprisingly dominate this year’s Christmas shopping.

 As per Springboard, over the six weeks from Sunday 22nd November to Saturday 26th December, footfall across all UK retail destinations will be down 62% in comparison to 2019.
 In the worst hit areas, it will sink by 87%.
 On the flipside, online retail sales this Black Friday are expected to be up 35%-45% on last year’s figures in what could be a “permanent shift” in the retail landscape.